 Even if you were certified a long time ago, you should still look for projects to run.
 Six Sigma skills are perishable and we should all be looking for ways to participate in continuous improvement opportunities.

-How to Find Six Sigma Projects to do
+How to Find Qualified Six Sigma Projects

 Fortunately, there is no end to the appetite for people to do good, significant work in this world.
 Ans Six sigma projects certainly qualify.
 A lack of projects to work is really a lack of networking.
 And, no, networking is not a dirty word.

 The more people that know you, your abilities, your talents, and your interests, the more opportunities you will have.
 Every business is constrained by human capital.
 If you offer yours for free, especially with the rare and valuable Six Sigma skill set, you’ll never run out of work to do.

 The funny thing is, once you do a few projects you will never lack for other new projects.
 Focus on getting one done and then another and I promise good things will come your way.

 Your best bet to find an area in need of improvement is your current job.
 Take a look at the things that drive you crazy – how could you study and fix the problem?
 What about your colleagues?
 Are they experiencing any issues you could help with?

 What about your immediate supervisors or local executives?
 Sure, you’re judged on expectations.
 But so is your direct supervisor.
 Ask her what is on her radar and go solve it!
 Perhaps she is a process owner.
 Take a look at this road map to using Six Sigma to improve things as a process manager for ideas.